AaronMadera/calendar_be/README.md

     https://github.com/Yelp/docker-compose/blob/master/docs/install.md

 *   **Note**: docker compose is not supported in Windows yet.

+*   extract file `mongodb-docker-image.zip` in your home directory (or other desired directory), open terminal in container folder of the extracted `docker-compose.yml`, and run:
+    ```
+    $ docker-compose up
+    ```
+    And now you already have mongodb docker image running in your computer.
+    With the network `mongodb_network`.
 ------------------------------------------------------------------------------
 ## Useful Commands
 *   for building (if you don't have docker-compose):